Painting-Over-Smoke-Stains

 While painting over cigarette smoke adds additional steps, the process may not be as complex as you think.
 For painters with essential paint experience, the principles will be straightforward to grasp.

 For those with little expertise, the additional painting preparation steps may still be viable to execute on your own – if not, you will at least understand the general process.
-However, there are several smoke accumulation scenarios that we may have overlooked and failed to address.
+However, we may have overlooked several smoke accumulation scenarios and failed to address them.
 If your smoke damages are not an exact match to the topic of this article, it’s essential to get a professional opinion.

 From light contamination to heavy smoke damage, here are a few tips and critical steps to approaching the process.